inductiva/inductiva/docs-sources/scale-up/benchmark/benchmarking.md

 # Benchmarks

-Our **Benchmark** tool is designed to help you run and evaluate simulations systematically, measuring their performance, cost, and execution time.
-It allows you to configure benchmarking runs, export results, and manage resources.
+The Inductiva API provides a **benchmarking tool** to help you measure, compare, and optimize simulation performance across different configurations.
+Make data-driven decisions about resource allocation, cost optimization, and performance tuning.

 ## Quick Start
-The typical workflow for running benchmarks follows three simple steps:
+The `Benchmark` class is the core of this tool, handling the complexity of resource provisioning, managing runs, and aggregating results, so you can focus on defining your test scenarios.
+A typical workflow involves three simple steps:
 1. **Setup** your benchmark configuration with different runs to compare
 2. **Execute** the benchmark runs and monitor their progress
 3. **Analyze** results and terminate resources to avoid unnecessary costs